AbhigyanBafna/hello-world/README.md

 4. 1-on-1 : Chat with people and then at the end of a week- Yes/No to meet 1-on-1.
 5. Dev Sync : An App to create Folders which are synced across devices automatically.
 Powered by G-Drive?
 6. Playlist.ai : A music playing platform which takes in a list of songs you already like, forms playlist's from it ensuring equal repetitions.
+7. TheSocialExperiment : A platform to socialise and make new friends.